 What is Medical Gap Cover?

 Medical schemes everywhere are under financial strain, with the result that not all medical expenses of members can be met by medical aids.
-This means that for certain treatments, consultations and medication there is often a gap, or shortfall between the amount that the medical scheme will pay out and the amount charged by health providers such as specialists, hospitals and pharmacies.
+So for certain treatments, consultations and medication there is often a gap.
+A gap is a shortfall between the amount that the medical scheme pays and the amount charged by health providers.
+And these include specialists, hospitals and pharmacies.

-The difference between the two, called the self payment gap, has to be paid by the medical scheme member.
-In extreme cases this can amount to hundreds of thousands of rands that patients must pay out of their pockets to cover their medical costs.
+The medical scheme member must pay the difference between the two.
+This is the self payment gap.
+In extreme cases this can amount to hundreds of thousands of rands.
+And the patients must pay out of their pockets to cover their medical costs.

-Gap cover, or top up cover as it is sometimes called, was the insurance industry’s response to this situation.
-It was designed to give medical aid members peace of mind, knowing that they would not be faced with unexpected huge expenses in the event of an unexpected, expensive medical event.
+Gap cover, or top up cover, was the insurance industry’s response to this situation.
+It gives medical aid members peace of mind, knowing that they will not receive unexpected huge bills in the event of an expensive medical event.

 In South Africa the emergence of medical aid gap cover, which is now offered by all the major insurance firms such as Old Mutual and Discovery Health, and by specialist firms such as Complimed, has led to some friction between insurers.
 The regulations pertaining to gap cover are now under review.